dggfi/Servman/README.md

 > python3* client.py

-## Known scaling issues
+## Known issues

 Debugging a process with hundreds to thousands of open websocket connections is hard.
 Here are the most likely ones that you will run into.

+### Long time to establish connection

+When connecting to localhost, you must wait for your machine to resolve the address.
+This sounds , but in personal tests it can delay the WebSocket handshake long enough to cause a timeout.

 ### File descriptor limit

 Each open websocket connection requires a file to read and write from, if only in-memory.
 Many systems set a hard limit to number of these files available.
-If you open a ton of websocket connections only to see them begin dropping en masse, this is probably why.
+If you open a ton of websocket connections (>500) only to see them begin dropping en masse, this is probably why.

 Changing the file descriptor limit differs system to system.
 Ubuntu users can refer to this [this solution](https://askubuntu.com/questions/1049058/how-to-increase-max-open-files-limit-on-ubuntu-18-04).
 (Extra reading: the [How-To on ulimit and sysctl](https://www.linuxhowtos.org/Tips%20and%20Tricks/ulimit.htm))